tuna-f1sh/cyme/README.md

 From crates.io with a Rust tool-chain installed: `cargo install cyme`.
 If wishing to do it from within a local clone: `cargo install --path .`.

-If wishing to use only macOS `system_profiler` and not more verbose information, remove the 'libusb' feature with `cargo install --no-default-features cyme`
+If wishing to use only macOS `system_profiler` and not obtain more verbose information, remove the 'libusb' feature with `cargo install --no-default-features cyme`

 I also have a Homebrew tap, which will also install a man page and completions: